Sanshu Asuke Yashiki 三州足助屋敷

 Stepping back in time to see how things used to be done

-A stone's throw from the spellbinding Korankei Valley , Sanshu Asuke Yashiki is a working open-air museum keeping alive the near-forgotten Japanese tradition of handicrafts.
+A stone's throw from the spellbinding Korankei Gorge , Sanshu Asuke Yashiki is a working open-air museum keeping alive the near-forgotten Japanese tradition of handicrafts.

 How to Get There